hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/108__shrImallalitAlAlitaH.md

 > If different, how different will be those two from one another?
 >
 >
-> ​The difference will be in the way they reveal ghaTa.
+> The difference will be in the way they reveal ghaTa.
 One will reveal only
 > ghaTa and other will reveal it with it's quality/ties.
-> ​
+>
 >
 >
 > "ghaTAkAra-vRtti-janya-jnAna of the ghaTa"  -and-
 >  "akhanDAkAra-vRtti-janya-jnAna of the ghaTa".
 >
 >
-> ​First learn to use words correctly.
+> First learn to use words correctly.
 > I'm saying this because just a few days ago I corrected someone here.
 I
-> thought he will correct this after learning!!​
+> thought he will correct this after learning!!
 >
 >
 >